1898 Western Pennsylvania All-Star football team: Origin

 At the end of the Duquesne Country and Athletic Club's 1897 season, the club signed a number of talented players to contracts for the upcoming 1898 season.
 However, in April 1898, the Spanish–American War began.
 As a result, many of the team's recently signed players ended up in the United States Army.
 Looking for a solution to the problem, Duquesne manager William Chase Temple went out and signed up replacement players.
 Temple succeeded, and he received excellent results, when it was noticed that some of the replacements actually ended up being even more talented than the original contracted stars.

 However that August, the war ended, with an American victory, and the soldiers quickly returned home.
 As a result, the Duquesnes suddenly found themselves with a surplus of pro football stars under contract.
-The team had so much depth, that it's benchwarmers would have starred for lesser teams.
+The team had so much depth, that its benchwarmers would have starred for lesser teams.
 The amount of talent on the field was also reflected on the team's ledgers.
 Due to the high payroll, Temple eventually took over the payments to the athletes, thus becoming the first individual professional football team owner.

 After a 7–0–1 season, the Duquesnes' team was being compared favorably with the 1896 team put together for a two-game stand by the Allegheny Athletic Association, featuring Pudge Heffelfinger.

 Fielding an all-star team

 However Latrobe manager Dave Berry knew the all-star depth of the Duquesne team.
 He then conceived the idea of opposing the Duquesnes with an all-star team that drawn from the best players from all the other area teams.
 A game between the two teams was then arranged for Saturday, December 3, at Exposition Park.
 Berry began signing up stars, however he did not sign up everyone that he wanted.
 The leaders of the Greensburg Athletic Association opposed the game and did their best to discourage their players from taking part in it.
 The Washington & Jefferson Presidents football team also followed by disallowing their players from taking part in the game.
-Sam Boyle, an end from Penn State, was asked by Berry to be the team's captain, however he declined.
+Sam Boyle, an end from Penn, was asked by Berry to be the team's captain, however he declined.
 No members from the Pittsburgh Athletic Club appeared on the team either.
 Berry was forced to rely heavily on his own Latrobe team, which fielded Eddie Wood, Doggie Trenchard, Harry Ryan, George Krebs, Bill Hammer, Jack Gass and Grennie Lewis.
 However George Barclay and Babe Rinehart, both from the Greensburg Athletic Association, decided to play on Berry's team despite the warnings given to them by Greensburg officials not to do so.